 When you’re looking for a therapist, ask if they are willing to submit claims to your insurance company for reimbursement.
 While some therapists offer this, typically, the client is responsible for submitting claims (learn more about different billing options here.)

-Your therapist will provide you a document called a Superbill that you send directly to your insurance company at the end of each month.
+Your therapist will provide you with a document called a Superbill that you send directly to your insurance company at the end of each month.
 The Superbill details how many sessions you’ve had, and the total fee.

 4. Receive out-of-network reimbursement!